404 Conflict of Interest for Externally Funded Projects

 The information to be made available shall be consistent with the requirements of the PHS policy.
 Requests for access to or copies of research records must also comply with Policy 120 Public Records – Inspecting and Copying.

-This policy implements the requirements of 42 CFR 50 and 45 CFR 94.
-Where there are substantive differences between this policy and the requirements, the requirements shall take precedence.
+This policy implements the regulatory requirements of 42 CFR 50 and 45 CFR 94.
+Where there are substantive differences between this policy and the requirements, the regulatory requirements shall take precedence.